Printing Terms

 Gripper

-the row of clips holding the sheet of paper as it speeds through the press.
+The row of clips holding the sheet of paper as it speeds through the press.
 See also gripper edge.

 Gripper Edge